P-H-C/phc-winner-argon2/README.md

 ## Usage

 `make` builds the executable `argon2`, the static library `libargon2.a`, and the shared library `libargon2.so` (or `libargon2.dylib` on OSX).
 Make sure to run `test.sh` to verify that your build produces valid test vectors.

 `argon2` is a command-line utility to test specific Argon2 instances on your system and run benchmarks.
-To show instructions run `./argon2` without arguments.
+To show instructions, run `./argon2` without arguments.

 `libargon2` provides an API to both low-level and high-level functions for using Argon2.

-The example program below hashes "password" with Argon2i using the high-level API and then using the low-level API.
-While the high-level API only takes input/output buffers and the two cost parameters, the low-level API additionally takes parallelism parameters and several others, as defined in [`argon2.h`](src/argon2.h#L129).
+The example program below hashes the string "password" with Argon2i using the high-level API and then using the low-level API.
+While the high-level API only takes input/output buffers and the two cost parameters, the low-level API additionally takes parallelism parameters and several others, as defined in [`argon2.h`](src/argon2.h).

-Here `t_cost` is set to 2 passes, `m_cost` is set to 50 times
+Here `t_cost` is set to 2 passes, `m_cost` is set to 2<sup>16</sup>
-2<sup>10</sup> kibibytes (that is, 50 mebibytes), and there's no parallelism (single-lane, single-thread).
+kibibytes (that is, 64 mebibytes), and there's no parallelism (single-lane, single-thread).

 ```c
 #include "argon2.h"